"

 The Collaborative Writing Process: Challenges & Successes

-Writing this book was a journey—one full of learning curves, experimentation, and collaboration.
+Writing this book was a journey – one full of learning curves, experimentation, and collaboration.
 Students had to navigate Pressbooks, learn how to build and embed H5P, and create and integrate video content.
-They also explored using AI to co-create case studies, examples, and image — sometimes with great results, sometimes with unexpected challenges.
+They also explored using AI to co-create case studies, examples, and images – sometimes with great results, sometimes with unexpected challenges.

 But they persisted.
-They shared tips, asked for help, provided thoughtful peer feedback, and revised multiple times.
+They shared tips, asked for help, provided thoughtful peer feedback, cheered one another on, and revised multiple times.
+This is no small task in a completely asynchronous, online course.
 In the process, they developed critical instructional design skills, including:

 This book is proof of their hard work and their success.